-price of a gallon of orange juice.
+Next time you're in the grocery store, check the price of a gallon of orange juice.
 Understanding its cost takes you on a journey around the globe.

 Americans drink 20 million gallons of orange juice each year.
-The price of orange juice fluctuates widely.
+Its price fluctuates widely.
 Why does orange juice or a chocolate bar or a cup of coffee cost what it does?
 And why do those prices go up and down?
 The answer to both questions is economics.